-It’s financial close time.
-Your finance team’s scrambling to gather data from the various business units within the organization, dealing with an overwhelming number of spreadsheets, and creating multiple versions of the same consolidated financial statement to comply with different regulatory bodies.
-Sound familiar?
+Picture this: It’s financial close time.
+Your finance team scrambles to gather data from the various business units within the organization, deals with an overwhelming number of spreadsheets, and creates multiple versions of the same consolidated financial statement to comply with different regulatory bodies.

 Creating consolidated financial statements, or financials, isn’t an easy task.
-It comes with numerous challenges such as human error, regulations, and intensive manual labor—often thanks to way too many spreadsheets.
+It comes with numerous challenges, like human error, regulations, and intensive manual labor — often thanks to way too many spreadsheets.

 Investing in innovative technology, such as a cloud-based planning and consolidation platform, gives your finance teams the support they need for financials.
 Eliminate manual tasks, overcome information silos, and ensure compliance while creating these statements, even as the company scales.

 Manual reconciliation is the most frustrating aspect of creating consolidated financial statements.
-Mistakes are likely to occur frequently if there’s a need for manual inputs.
+If manual input is required, the inevitable human error means there’s a high probability mistakes will happen.

 With the elimination of manual work, finance teams can avoid many of the errors we see today.
-A 2017 study on Business Intelligence in Consolidation of Financial Statements showed that while spreadsheets can be adequate for a simple consolidation “involving few entities, single-level, and currency,” it’s best to implement a “dedicated consolidation software” for a complex structure of businesses.
+A 2017 study on Business Intelligence in the Consolidation of Financial Statements showed that while spreadsheets can be adequate for a simple consolidation “involving few entities, single-level, and currency,” it’s best to implement “dedicated consolidation software” for a complex business structure.

 A robust planning and consolidation platform addresses the challenges of manual processes in creating consolidated financial statements.
 It automates repetitive tasks, such as data input that overlaps with month-end, quarter-end, and year-end consolidation.